This add-on is operated by Papertrail Inc.

 $ heroku plugins:install https://github.com/papertrail/papertrail-heroku-plugin

-To browse directly to your app’s events on Papertrail, use the URL format:
+To link directly to your app’s events on Papertrail, use the URL format:

 This URL uses heroku.com single sign-on without needing to navigate heroku.com.
 For example, for the app